vapor/docs/docs/deploy/fly.md

 Fly is a hosting platform that enables running servers and databases with a focus on edge computing.
 See [their website](https://fly.io/) for more information.

+!!! note
-> Commands specified in this document are subject to [Fly's pricing](https://fly.io/docs/about/pricing/), make sure you understand it properly before continuing.
+    Commands specified in this document are subject to [Fly's pricing](https://fly.io/docs/about/pricing/), make sure you understand it properly before continuing.

 ## Signing up
 If you don't have an account, you will need to [create one](https://fly.io/app/sign-up).